Covium/Score-Keeper-DB/.github/README.md

 # Score Keeper Discord Bot
 Discord bot to create &amp; update leaderboards.

 For now, it is really basic, because I don't consider it to get popular.
-To be honest, it probably never will be.

 ## Commands
 `.lb` creates brand new leaderboard message.